-An ongoing IT modernization and records management initiative at the 270,000-acre Tejon Ranch Company in California has been successful thus far – and it all began with an effort to get Oracle’s flagship database to play nicely with IBM’s enterprise content management (ECM)
+An ongoing IT modernization and records management initiative at the 270,000-acre Tejon Ranch Company in California has been successful thus far – and it all began with an effort to get Oracle’s flagship database to play nicely with IBM’s enterprise content management (ECM) software portfolio.

 The sprawling ranch’s records management operation consisted of not much more than a collection of file cabinets three years ago when Richard Daley, director of records and information management, first joined the organization.
 Today, that has all changed.